 Introduction to Cheshire Farms Service

-From the formation of the Service in 1909 following the introduction of legislation to encourage the creation of opportunities for people to farm on their own account, land was acquired progressively between 1909 and 1935 by the former County Council.
+From its origins in 1909 following the introduction of legislation to encourage the creation of opportunities for people to farm on their own account, land was acquired progressively between 1909 and 1935.

 This was then developed as Statutory Smallholdings by the provision of purpose built houses and buildings, or the conversion of existing properties.
-Subsequently, substantial adaptation works have been carried out by the former Council and its tenants to provide modern facilities for the production of milk to meet the changing needs of the farming industry.
+Substantial adaptation works have been carried out by the former Council and its tenants to provide modern facilities to meet the changing needs of the farming industry.

-Farms are located throughout Cheshire and extend to approximately 9670 acres (4570 acres in CWACBC & 5100 acres in CEBC), currently including 118 let farms ranging from market gardens to fully equipped dairy farms approaching 200 acres.
+Farms are located throughout Cheshire and extend to approximately 7480 acres (2630 acres in Cheshire West and 4850 acres in Cheshire East), including 74 let farms ranging from market gardens to fully equipped dairy farms the largest of which is 231 acres.